All Episodes

 They didn't heed these warnings.

-Well, and plus you gotta keep in mind, like liquids because of that magical thing, specific gravity and liquids being so heavy on that means that just a few degrees of temperature hotter, like 20 or 30, can represent a significant amount of heat cali or heat being pushed into your hand when you touch that sucker.
+Well, plus, you got to keep in mind, like, liquids, because of that magical thing, specific gravity and liquids being so heavy on that means that just a few degrees of temperature hotter, like 20 or 30, can represent a significant amount of heat color or heat being pushed into your hand when you touch that sucker.

 Yeah, dude.

-Like uh you you put your hand in 180 degree air, it is a world of difference from putting your hand in 180 degree water.
+It is a world of difference from putting your hand in 180-degree water.

 100%, because you can go into a sauna.